A BRIEF HISTORY

 am not on the lower decks below water level.

-All our meals had to be collected
+All our meals had to be

-ourselves.
-All meals were taken this
+serving ourselves.
+All meals were

-that folded away when not in use.
-In
+wooden tables that folded away when not in use.
+In the evenings we had to draw our hammocks

-these were hung above the dining area on hooks.
-We were given a short demonstration on
+hooks.
+We were given a short

-making these beds up, that was a work of art.
+demonstration on making these beds up, that was a work of art.
+If you did not get the strings the right

-wood to wedge in each end and that worked for me.
-The hammock was quite
+couple of pieces of wood to wedge in each end and that worked for me.
+The

-comfortable once you got into the bloody thing.
+hammock was quite comfortable once you got into the bloody thing.
 We sailed into the Once we got into calmer seas

 and we could see the coastlines of